I HAVE MILKY LOOKING STUFF IN MY RADIATOR, HOW DO I CHANGE THE RADIATOR?

-I have a 2005 dodge neon other day I noticed steam coming from under the hood i popped the hood and the over flow was dripping i didn think it was a big deal so i let it sit a few days later i open the radiator and it was verey milky looking I smelled it I have more questions as I proceed ill tip for sure
+I have a 2005 dodge neon other day I noticed steam coming from under the hood I popped the hood and the over flow was dripping I didn think it was a big deal so I let it sit a few days later I open the radiator and it was verey milky looking I smelled it I have more questions as I proceed ill tip for sure

 So your transmission cooler lines have flared end with a nut that screws into the radiator?

 Nope they are not flared it looks kinda like a plastic nut but its not a nut its more round

 I just looked at a spectra radaitor for your car and it has threaded holes at the bottom of the radaitor where a threaded hard line would screw in.
 Can you post a pic of what your looking at?It would really help.